 Stateness

-The sultanate has been fearful of Yemen’s ongoing war spilling over into Oman’s Dhofar governorate, including weapons smuggling toward the Houthis and infiltration by jihadists affiliated with al-Qaeda in the Arabian Peninsula (AQAP).
-The governorate of al-Mahra, which borders Dhofar, has been a site of strategic competition between Oman, the UAE and Saudi Arabia for a decade.
-However, Saudi Arabia’s decision to withdraw forces from al-Mahra in November 2021 confirms warming relations between Riyadh and Muscat since 2020.
+The sultanate has been concerned about Yemen’s ongoing war spilling over into Dhofar, including weapons smuggling to the Houthis and infiltration by jihadists affiliated with al-Qaeda in the Arabian Peninsula (AQAP).
+The governorate of al-Mahra, which borders Oman’s Dhofar governorate, has been a site of strategic competition among Oman, the UAE and Saudi Arabia for 15 years.
+Oman’s control of the Musandam mountainous exclave, bordering the Strait of Hormuz – through which a fifth of the world’s oil supplies pass – remains solid and unwavering.

 Monopoly on the use of force

 While official historiography under Sultan Qaboos identified the Omani nation-state with the figure of the ruler, represented as the embodiment of Oman (“nahda” = renaissance ideology), this has been adapted during the reign of Haitham bin Tariq (“nahda mutajaddida” = renewed renaissance).
-Ibadism, which holds a special position of prominence in Oman, has been more intimately associated with national identity in official historiography since the 2010s.
+Ibadism, which holds a special position of prominence in Oman, has been more closely associated with national identity in official historiography since the 2010s.

 State identity